Soay123/SilverSatPersonalDevWork/README.md

   2. In turn at least a 360 ohm load will be needed.
   3. This is a constant offset
 - And finally another way is to use 5v for VDD, 530 Ohm resistor, with a 2/3 gain setting on the ADS1015
-- At the end of this readme I mention some really crazy ways to do it too.
+- At the end of this readme I mention a really crazy way to do it too.

 ## Varoius Circuits